Search

 Learning outcomes:The objectives of the course are to enable delegates to:

-• explain the concept that medical terminology can be broken down into component parts of prefixes, root words and suffixes;
+• Explain the concept that medical terminology can be broken down into component parts of prefixes, root words and suffixes;

-• decipher terminology associated with various diseases;
+• Decipher terminology associated with various diseases;

-• recognise commonly used abbreviations and medical symbols;
+• Recognise commonly used abbreviations and medical symbols.

-Presenter(s):Victoria Boyle, Registered General Nurse
+Presenter(s):Victoria Boyle, Former Registered General Nurse